SOFIAcastillo/Playbook/README.md

 You can evaluate each file with your team.

-you can use it as a database for your business.
+You can use it as a database for your business.

 You can question if there's something that needs to be fixed.